Two Hilbert schemes in computer vision: Comparison morphisms

-\end{enumerate} In particular, every geometric fiber of $\Scheme$ over $\Spec\Z$ is a dominant monomorphism of $\Cam_n$ into a single irreducible component of the Hilbert scheme, and when $n>4$ the fiber of $\Scheme$ itself is open in the smooth locus of the Hilbert scheme, and similarly for geometric fibers of $\Flag$ and components of the diagram Hilbert scheme. \end{prop} \begin{proof} Proposition \ref{base-change-image} and Proposition \ref{prop:iso-iso} show that $\Flag$ is well-defined and a monomorphism.
-Since $\CalCam_n$ is smooth over $\ms C^n$, we have that $\Flag$ is an open immersion in a neighborhood of any point where it induces an isomorphism of deformation functors.
-Theorem \ref{thm:cal-defos-same} then applies to give the two desired statements. \end{proof}
+\end{enumerate} In particular, every geometric fiber of $\Scheme$ over $\Spec\Z[1/2]$ is an open immersion of $\Cam_n$ into the smooth locus of a single irreducible component of the Hilbert scheme, and similarly for geometric fibers of $\Flag$ and components of the diagram Hilbert scheme. \end{prop} \begin{proof} \cref{base-change-image} and \cref{prop:iso-iso} show that $\Flag$ is a well-defined monomorphism.
+Since $\CalCam_n$ is smooth over $\ms C^n$, we have that $\Flag$ is an open immersion in a neighborhood of any point where it induces an isomorphism of deformation functors. \cref{thm:cal-defos-same} then applies to give the two desired statements. \end{proof}